Suffering is Optional. Here’s how to find the teacher inside.

 “I feel like I’m letting my family down,” she said, tears streaming down her face.
 “I’m not there for my kids, I’m missing important events, and I feel guilty because I’ve become the burden.”

-Of course the stress was terrible and it was feeding back into her pain—makin …
+Of course the stress was terrible and it was feeding back into her pain—making it …